tinikva/r1k_replication/README.md

+## Replicating the Russell 1000 Index with Top 25 Constituents

 This project replicates the Russell 1000 Index using only its top 25 constituents.
 It implements several portfolio construction methods and compares them against a market-cap weighting benchmark.